-Understanding the Role and Responsibilities of Leadership
+Understanding the Role and Responsibilities of Leadership in Business

 Leadership is the timeless practice of guiding others in pursuit of a goal, destination or desired outcome.
 At the most fundamental level, a leader is someone who motivates, inspires and guides others toward pre-established goals.